MoSS

-Jason Connoy, better known as MoSS, is a Canadian hiphop record producer from Toronto, Ontario.
+Jason Connoy, professionally known as MoSS, is a Canadian hip hop record producer from Toronto, Ontario.

 Rapper Obie Trice recently released Special Reserve, a collection of previously unreleased and rare tracks produced by MoSS.
-He is also co-credited on Eternia's 2010 album At Last, an album which was named as a longlisted nominee for the 2011 Polaris Music Prize.
+He is also co-credited on Eternia's 2010 album At Last, an album which was named as a long-listed nominee for the 2011 Polaris Music Prize.